9 of the Most Expensive Wines Ever Sold

-Unsurprisingly, most wines are consumed shortly after purchase and sell for under $50 a bottle.
-That said, from time to time, wine auctions ripple with excitement over coveted finds that command staggering prices.
-When examining the most expensive wines ever sold, there are a variety of attributes that make these particular bottles so attractive.
+Most wines are consumed shortly after purchase and sell for under $50 a bottle.
+But occasionally, wine auctions ripple with excitement over coveted finds that command staggering prices.

-So what makes these unique wines so valuable?
+So, what makes the most expensive wines ever sold so valuable?
 And why are wine lovers and collectors alike watching the results of these auctions like hawks?
 These valuable wines are often linked to historical events and happenings within the wine industry, including memorable vintages.
 But they could also be connected to famous people or events.
-In fact, two of the bottles on this list were said to be owned by Thomas Jefferson.

 These record-breaking sales at auction are documented in the news and generate considerable buzz among wine enthusiasts.
 A small pool of collectors view these auctions with great interest, hunting down rare wines to tuck away and open when the time is right.
-Similar to the owners of private-art collections always in search of the next Picasso or Warhol, wine collectors are always in search of the perfect bottle.
+Similar to the owners of private art collections, who are always in search of the next Picasso or Warhol, wine collectors are always in search of the perfect bottle.

-Read on to learn more about nine of the most expensive wines ever sold.
+Read on to learn more about 10 of the most expensive wines ever sold.

 1. 1945 Domaine de la Romanée-Conti